Home

 Factors such as empathy and positive attitudes may strengthen prosocial behaviours (O’Driscoll, Taylor, & Dautel, 2018).
 For instance, with an inclusive ingroup norm, children may act positively toward out-group members (Nesdale et al., 2005).
 However, exposure to conflict with the outgroup may decrease the helping behaviours that an individual shows to outgroup members (Taylor et al., 2014).
 In post-accord societies, more recent research has begun to investigate the outgroup prosocial and helping behaviours as antecedents of peacebuilding among children and youth (Taylor & McKeown, 2017; McKeown & Taylor, 2017).

-For updates on our latest work on intergroup attitudes, contact, and salience of social cues, please follow us on Twitter or visit the dissemination and outreach page.
+For updates on our latest work on intergroup attitudes, contact, and salience of social cues, please follow us on Bluesky or visit the dissemination and outreach page.

-Listen to the brand new Helping Kids!
+Listen to our Helping Kids!
 Podcast on Spotify!
 The above episode explores our research on children’s early helping behaviours and its relevance to promoting more inclusive peace.